13 Relationship Statistics [New 2024 Data]

 Statistics of single mothers finding love

 • This typically leads to male frustration since they hate to be the one that falls in love first (for some reason) – guess it’s something about pride.
 So if you’re a man, don’t worry at all.
-It’s pretty common that you feel a bit more for your partner now than she does for you.
+Commonly, you feel a bit more for your partner now than she does for you.
 Be nice and patient, and everything will be fine!

 • The most intimate partner violence happens with younger boyfriends and girlfriends.
-Women are typically the victim of this.
+Women are typically the victims of this.

 • 94% of intimate partner violence is females between 16-19 years old